26 Best language courses online to become multilingual

-Other than being able to converse in a different country, how can learning another language enhance your life?
-According to a 2016 BBC Future article, some brain benefits of multilingualism include faster stroke recovery and slower onset of dementia.
+Beyond being able to converse in another country, how can learning a language enhance your life?
+According to a 2016 BBC Future article, multilingualism offers brain benefits like faster stroke recovery and delaying dementia.

 ---|---|---|---|